 A number of observations are in order here.
-First, RC is using memory efficiently, and would use a similar amount of memory as the Shenoy-Shafer algorithm would if run on the binary jointree determined by the dtree.
+First, these timespace tradeoff curves show that the amount of memory used by RC under full caching is very close to that required by the Shenoy-Shafer architecture (the Hugin architecture takes much more space).
 Second, the curves show that a significant amount of memory can sometimes be reduced from full caching with only a limited increase in the time required; in fact, the exponential growth appears to be occurring only near the lower extreme of no caching.
-The space requirement for Water (Fig. 5), for example, can be reduced to 30% while only increasing the running time by a factor of 2.9.
-Moreover, the space requirements for B (Fig. 4) can be reduced to about 3% while increasing the running time by a factor of 19.
-Finally, we note that each optimal search for the B network took less than a second and for Water took less than three minutes.
+The space requirement for Water (Figure 6), for example, can be reduced to 30% while only increasing the running time by a factor of 6.
+Moreover, the space requirements for B (Figure 5) can be reduced to about 2.5% while increasing the running time by a factor of 20.
+Finally, we note that each optimal search for the Water and B networks took less than two seconds, and each optimal search for Alarm took less than two minutes.
 We stress though that such searches need to be done only once for a network, and their results can then be used for many further queries.

 Non-optimal tradeoffs.
-On some networks, the search space is too large to solve the cache allocation optimally using our search algorithm, but the anytime nature of the algorithm allows us to interrupt the search at any point and ask for the best result obtained thus far.
-Figures 6, 7, and 8 were generated by allowing the search to run for ten minutes.
+On some networks, the search space is too large to solve optimally using our search algorithm, but the anytime nature of the algorithm allows us to interrupt the search at any point and ask for the best result obtained thus far.
+Figures 7 and 8 were generated by allowing the search to run for an hour.
 Even though these curves are not optimal, they are useful practically.
-For example, according to these curves, the memory requirement of Barley can be reduced from about 54 MB to about 8 MB while only increasing the running time from about 1 to 3 minutes.
-Moreover, the space requirement of Munin1 can be reduced from about 450 MB to 180 MB, while increasing the running time from about 13 minutes to about 3.5 hours.
+For example, according to these curves, the memory requirement of Barley can be reduced from about 22 MB to about 6.5 MB while only increasing the running time from about 1 to 4 minutes.
+Moreover, the space requirement of Munin1 can be reduced from about 370 MB to 150 MB, while increasing the running time from about 2 minutes to about 6 hours.
 Encouraged by such results, we are planning to investigate other (non-optimal) search methods, such as local search.